EthanGilles/Brain-Tumor-Classification/README.md

 | **Pituitary**    | Tumors in the pituitary gland, usually benign but may disrupt hormonal balance.                | ~25%                   |
 | **No Tumor**     | Healthy MRI scans with no signs of tumors.                                                     | ~20%                   |

-## Methodology
-### Model Architectures
-1. **AlexNet-KNN Hybrid**: A hybrid approach combining AlexNet for feature extraction and K-Nearest Neighbors (KNN) for classification.
-This model is tested for robustness and computational efficiency.
-2. **Xception, but not pretrained**: To test the transfer learning capabilities of Xception, there will be an Xception architecture but with random weights.
-3. **Lightweight Custom Architectures**: Experiments with streamlined convolutional neural networks (CNNs) to balance accuracy and model size.

 ### Motivation
 - Prior work ([Paper 1](#)) demonstrated the potential of AlexNet-KNN for brain tumor classification, but its robustness under varied conditions remains understudied.
 - Transfer learning with Xception ([Paper 2](#)) achieved high accuracy but at the cost of computational complexity.
-This project aims to bridge the gap between performance and efficiency.
+This project aims to leverage the Xception model.
 - Correct classification of tumors in MRI scans is crucial for accurate diagnosis and treatment planning.